spywhere/Javatar/Developers/DevelopersNote.md

 - Features
   - [Remove] Javatar calls (not so useful)
   - [Remove] Package channel
+  - Action History capture all exception (so it can helps with issues)
   - Better Build System
   - Multiple Source Folders
   - Organize Imports with static imports